ospostme/ospostme.github.io/_posts/2024-12-31-copy-paste.markdown

 ## Clipboard

-- X11 clipboard providers store text in "selections".
-Selections are owned by an application.Three X11 selections: PRIMARY, SECONDARY, and CLIPBOARD.
+- X11 clipboard providers store text in “selections”.
+Selections are owned by an application.
+Three X11 selections: PRIMARY, SECONDARY, and CLIPBOARD.

   - PRIMARY used for the last selected text, which is generally inserted with the middle mouse button